 - We used disposables (Huggies ~ free from our hospital stay) while in the hospital and then also when out and about during the first few weeks

-- At six months, we were very pleased with our gDiapers thus far. gDiapers are very user friendly and my husband enjoyed how easy they were to put on.
-Baby CC gets occasional leaks out the legs or poop up the back (usually when she is sick or after her immunizations).
+- At six months, we were very pleased with our gDiapers thus far. gDiapers were very user friendly and my husband enjoyed how easy they were to put on.
+Baby CC got occasional leaks out the legs or poop up the back (usually when she was sick or after her immunizations).
 We loved the Wooly Booly inserts or the gCloth on top of a Geffen baby insert.

 - In April, I placed an order from Nicki’s Diapers and Green Mountain Diapers: flats, bamboo prefolds, and diaper covers.
 I wanted to try using cloth overnight because Baby CC’s poop would escape up and out the back of her disposable diaper at night.
 I was hoping that cloth will solve that problem.
 Plus, I had been intrigued by the Flats Challenge and liked the idea of a cloth diaper that is very easy to clean.
 I also wanted to learn how to fold flats on to my baby and use prefolds.
 They seemed simple enough (albeit with a steep learning curve) and the covers are so cute!